JohannesLorenz/lmms-wiki/Compiling-lmms.md

 Instructions on compiling and installing LMMS:

-1. Assuming you have already fetched the sources (see [[Accessing git repository]] if not), switch to the source root directory, and create a new directoriy which is needed for you build.
+1. Assuming you have already fetched the sources (see [[Accessing git repository]] if not), switch to the source root directory, and create a new directory which is needed for you build.

     ```
     mkdir build